kaliopa1983/exercises-repo-Danail/README.md

+This project will contain...
-Repo made for exercisesWe resolved the conflict!
+Repository made for exercises.
+Hello,again!!!